clj-commons/clooj/README.md

 ### more work needed
 clooj is a work in progress.
 Please post any suggestions or criticisms to the [clooj Google group](http://groups.google.com/group/clooj) or to the [github issues list](https://github.com/arthuredelstein/clooj/issues).

-All feedback is much appreciated. github pull requests are also very welcome!
+All feedback is much appreciated.
+Code contributions in the form of github pull requests are also very welcome!

 -- Arthur Edelstein